Nathan ben Jehiel: Method and scope

-Since the structure of the Arukh consists, as it were, of so many bricks, it is hard to decide whether the builder really possessed all the linguistic learning stored up in it.
+Since the structure of the Arukh consists, as it were, of so many bricks, it is hard to decide whether the builder possessed all the linguistic learning stored up in it.
 None can gainsay the author's philologic spirit of inquiry – quite remarkable for his day, which antedated the science of linguistics; his frequent collation of "variæ lectiones" is notable, while his fine literary sense often saved him from crude etymological errancies.

-Nevertheless, the multitude of languages marshaled in the Arukh is prodigious even for a period of polyglot proclivities.
-The non-Jewish Aramaic dialects are encountered side by side with Arabic, Persian, Greek, Latin, and even Slavonic, while Italian seems as familiar to the author as the various rabbinic forms of style.
+The multitude of languages in the Arukh is prodigious even for a period of polyglot proclivities.
+The non-Jewish Aramaic dialects are encountered side by side with Arabic, Persian, Medieval Greek, Latin, and even Old Slavonic, while Italian seems as familiar to the author as the various rabbinic forms of style.

-This multiplicity of languages, however, is at present generally considered a mere mark of the multifarious character of the compilation; and the credit for the exegetic employment of the several languages is given to Nathan's authorities rather than to himself.
+This multiplicity of languages, however, is currently generally considered a mere mark of the compilation's multifarious character; the credit for the exegetic employment of the several languages is given to Nathan's authorities rather than to himself.

 While he undoubtedly possessed a superficial and empiric knowledge of Latin and Greek, of which the former already contained an admixture of contemporary Italian, and the latter (subdivided into spoken and written Greek) was still partly used in southern Italy; while he may have acquired a desultory acquaintance with Arabic, and certainly was quite familiar with Italian, yet it may be stated almost with certainty that the majority of his etymologies were compiled and copied from his various source-books.

-For this reason, perhaps, the various dialects appear in the Arukh under several names, each originating seemingly in a different author, as Arabic, for example, which occurs under three distinct denotations, possibly without Nathan being aware of their synonymity.
-To the same cause may be assigned the polyonymy of the Hebrew and rabbinic dialects in the Arukh, as well as the presence of a great deal of geographic and ethnographic information which the author certainly did not acquire in actual travel.
-As regards the grammatical derivation of Hebrew words, Nathan deviated from the principle of triliteral roots discovered by Judah ben David Chayyuj and adopted by the Spanish grammarians as a rule; like most French and German rabbis, he considered two letters, and at times one, sufficient to form a Hebrew root.
+For this reason, the various dialects appear in the Arukh under several names, each originating seemingly in a different author, as Arabic, for example, which occurs under three distinct denotations, possibly without Nathan being aware of their synonymity.
+To the exact cause may be assigned the polyonymy of the Hebrew and rabbinic dialects in the Arukh and the presence of a great deal of geographic and ethnographic information that the author did not acquire in actual travel.
+As regards the grammatical derivation of Hebrew words, Nathan deviated from the principle of triliteral roots discovered by Judah ben David Hayyuj and adopted by the Spanish grammarians as a rule; like most French and German rabbis, he considered two letters, and at times one, sufficient to form a Hebrew root.